tonychu27/LR-2_Coconut/README.md

 - `runs/one_example/prediction.txt`

 ## Notes

-`scripts/evalatuon.py` is only a compatibility wrapper for the misspelled old filename.
-Prefer `scripts/evaluate.py`.

 The default model is `Qwen/Qwen3-0.6B`.
 To use a different Qwen model, pass `--model` or set `MODEL=...` in the helper scripts.